 Over the years, this blog has become my outlet—a place to share my story with those who may need to read it.
 It also made me a millionaire, but not in the ways you might imagine.
 When my children are grown, I hope that they will read it too.

-Do You Want to Become a Stay At Home Parent or Have You Made the Decision to Be a Working Parent?
+Do You Want to Be a Stay At Home Parent or Have You Decided to Be a Working Parent?

 If you have thoughts or questions about this topic, please leave a comment below.
 I’d love to hear your stories.